jhorzek/tablespan/README.md

 #### Formatting Data Types

 `tablespan` also allows formatting specific data types.
-Let’s assume that we want to round all doubles to 3 instead of the default four digits.
-To this end, we use the `create_data_styles` function, where we specify (1) a function that checks for the data type we want to style (here `is.double`) and (2) a style for all columns that match that
+Let’s assume that we want to round all doubles to 3 instead of the default 2 digits.
-style:
+To this end, we use the `create_data_styles` function, where we specify (1) a function that checks for the data type we want to style (here `is.double`) and (2) a style for all columns that match that style:

 ``` r
 double_style <- create_data_styles(double = list(test = is.double,